-Expectation: All students meeting by Zoom are required to enable their webcams.

-If your PC, laptop, or mobile device does not have a working webcam, please let me know.
-UNT has laptops available for check out for the semester free-of-charge.
+Expectation: If we meet virtually over Zoom, ALL students in the class Zoom meeting are required to enable their webcams.
+Please let me know if your PC, laptop, or mobile device does not have a working webcam.
+UNT has laptops available for check out for the semester free of charge.